DannyHarper/elevate-gym/README.md

     c.
 As a first time visitor, I want to understand the different membership plans and their benefits so that I can choose the best option for me.

     d.
-As a first-time visitor, I want to find the gym’s address, opening hours, and contact details easily so I can visit or get in touch with any questions.
+As a first-time visitor, I want to find the gym’s address, and contact details easily so I can visit or get in touch with any questions.